COVESA/iot-event-analytics/docker/README.md

-# Building and exporting Docker images
+# Building and exporting Docker images behind a Proxy

 ## Prerequisites